 One of the island’s best beaches, Saint George Beach is a rocky beach with crystal clear water.
-An almost 300m high, vertical rock stands behind the beach and sets a breathtaking scenery!
+An almost 300m high, vertical rock stands behind the beach and sets breathtaking scenery!
 Unfortunately, it’s only accessible by boat.

 Marathounda Beach is a lovely pebble beach with beautiful crystal clear water and an excellent taverna with delicious food.
 You can reach the beach by bus, scooter or boat.

 Nanou Beach is a lovely, picturesque beach with crystal clear water.
 You can reach this hidden gem on foot or by taxi boat.
 But remember, the walk will take around 45 minutes.
-You’ll find a taverna with sunbeds and umbrellas.
+You’ll find a tavern with sunbeds and umbrellas.